bleuknight/ActiveInferenceCategoryTheory/IntroAdventureSyllabus.md

 ## Objective

-To enable learners to read and study Active Inference papers that involve category theoretical tools, hence forming a pathway to bring researchers closer to the frontier in these areas relatively more quickly (or less completely bewilderingly) than without this syllabus.
+This version of the syllabus provides an accellerated ramp that will enable learners to read, study, and discuss Active Inference in the realm of category theory.
 This syllabus can not be expected to result in full understanding, but can reduce uncertainty.

-The syllabus traces somewhat of a parallel path, or extension, to the main threads of Active Inference as it has been studied from circa 2003-2023.
-Most Active Inference papers approach these topics from a quantitative or empirical angle (e.g. discussion of data-fitting applied to given statistical distributions and particular partitions).

 Recently, as the field of Applied Category Theory has grown in momentum and relevance, people have begun applying it to areas of organizational studies, data science, cybernetic systems, and Active Inference (e.g. [MathStream #004.1](https://www.youtube.com/watch?v=aN1GXOZp6xY) with David Spivak).